 Warning: The bits of spring in the fan housing might still be under tension and could fly apart when you take them out of the housing.
-To reduce risk of injury, wear eve and face protection and work aloves.
+To reduce risk of injury, wear eye and face protection and work gloves.

-- Use a screwdriver to carefully pry the parts of the spring out of the housing. - Place the new spring with retaining frame in position in the fan housing the anchor loop must engage the lug. - Apply suitable tools (screwdriver, punch, etc.) to the recesses (arrows) and push the spring into its seat - it slips out of the retaining frame in this process. - Reinstall the rope rotor, tension the rewind spring, fit the fan housing and secure in position.
+- Use a screwdriver to carefully pry the parts of the spring out of the housing. - Lubricate the new spring with a few drops of non-resinous oil. - Place the new spring with retaining frame in position in the fan housing the anchor loop must engage the lug. - Apply suitable tools (screwdriver, punch, etc.) to the recesses (arrows) and push the spring into its seat - it slips out of the retaining frame in this process. - Reinstall the rope rotor, tension the rewind spring, fit the fan housing and secure in position.